greg-raven/hdc/_posts/2022-05-04-bicyclist-injured-in-hit-and-run-wednesday-afternoon-in-hesperia.md

 Rodriguez said the investigation is still active but it appears that a hit and run collision occurred at the location.

-“As of right now, the driver of the vehicle is not in custody,” stated the spokeswoman.
+"As of right now, the driver of the vehicle is not in custody," stated the spokeswoman.

 Deputies blocked off a stretch of Fifth Avenue while they conducted their investigation.